kennedycasey/ImCo2/README.md

 **no_object_label()**: Removes functions and attributes for editing and labeling objects in an image

 **no_count_and labels()**: Runs both of the above functions

+**switch_extension(extension)**: Imco is by default set up for images with a .gif extension.
+If you have images with a different extension, you can switch by running this function, where the parameter is the extenstion you would like to switch to (ex: switch_extension('jpg')).

 When one of these functions is run, the gui.py, session.py, and db.py files are overwritten with these changes in functionality.